 Refereed Scholarly Journal Articles

-Kelvin W. Willoughby, “Endogenous innovation, outward-bound international patenting and national economic development,” under review (Journal of Technology Transfer (in print), published online 15 October 2018.
+Kelvin W. Willoughby, “Endogenous innovation, outward-bound international patenting and national economic development,” revise and re-submit (Journal of Technology Transfer (in print), published online 15 October 2018.

-Anja Tekic & Kelvin W. Willoughby, “The strategic coupling of intellectual property management and co-creation,” under review (Industry and Innovation), February 2017.
+Anja Tekic & Kelvin W. Willoughby, “The strategic coupling of intellectual property management and co-creation,” under review (Innovation: Organization and Management), January 2018.